 San Antonio, TX 78283

 Sheryl Sculley became San Antonio’s City Manager in 2005 with 31 years of experience in local government.
 As the City’s chief executive officer, she manages a full-service municipal government corporation as directed by policies of the City Council.
-She oversees an annual operating and capital budget of more than $2 billion that serves a community of more than 1.35 million residents and 467 square miles.
-Ms. Sculley supervises the activities of all City departments that include more than 11,500 employees.
+She oversees an annual operating and capital budget of $2.4 billion that serves a community of 1.4 million residents and 467 square miles.
+Ms. Sculley supervises the activities of all City departments that include 12,000 employees.

 Judge Nelson Wolff

 101 W. Nueva

 Nelson Wolff was appointed Bexar County Judge in 2001 and was elected to the office by the voters of Bexar County in November 2002, 2006, 2010 and 2014.
 With his colleagues on the Commissioners Court and at the City, he has worked to promote greater economic development in Bexar County, including the successful efforts to lure Toyota Motor Manufacturing, Sino Swearingen Aircraft and other major businesses to locate here.
 Wolff served in the State House of Representatives and the Texas Senate from 1970 to 1974.
 In 1987, Wolff was elected to the San Antonio City Council, and after two terms was twice elected mayor, 1991 – 1995.